 Big Lies In A Small Town by Diane Chamberlain

 I’m not too big to admit when I’m wrong (it’s rare, but it does happen).
 I took one look at Big Lies In A Small Town and thought “ugh, another domestic thriller pot boiler, snooze”.
 But, once again, there’s something to that whole not-judging-a-book-by-its-cover thing.
 This is a story about a Depression-era mural: the woman commissioned to paint it (who disappeared under mysterious circumstances), and the woman charged with restoring it for installation, nearly eight decades later.
-Don’t sleep on it, folks!
+Don’t sleep on this one, folks!
+Read my full review of Big Lies In A Small Town here.

 the lactic acid in the calves of your despair by Ali Whitelock